 Educational & Outreach Activities

-The activities indicated above include 1) the “Growing Seed Agripreneurs” program, 2) a “Seed Cleaning and Equipment Workshop” and 3) outreach to local farmers for the research aspect of this program.
+The activities indicated above include 1) the “Growing Seed Agripreneurs” program, 2) two “Seed Cleaning and Equipment” workshops and 3) a field day to showcase the variety trial.

-The “Seed Cleaning and Equipment Workshop” was held at Chickadee Farm in Talent Oregon and was repeated twice, once on 8/30/18 and again on 9/30/18.
-24 attendees came to the 8/30 workshop and another 15 attended the 9/30 workshop for a total of 34 attendees.
+The “Seed Cleaning and Equipment” workshops were held at Chickadee Farm in Talent Oregon, once on 8/30/18 and again on 9/30/18.
+24 attendees came to the 8/30 workshop and another 15 attended the 9/30 workshop for a total of 39 attendees.
 The workshop demonstrated the seed cleaning equipment used at Chickadee Farm including a modified portable thresher, scalping table, plot combine, winnow wizard and a clipper air-screen machine.
 The second workshop also included a guest panel of 4 local seed farmers to answer participant questions.
 Participant feedback was very positive for both workshops.

 An evaluation survey was conducted for graduates of the 'Growing Seed Agripreneurs' course and the results can be viewed in the outcomes section of this report.
 7 of the 10 participants completed the survey and all 7 reported increased skills and knowledge on the topic of seed production.
 The course included 23 lectures on various seed-production related topics, hands-on seed production in the Teaching Garden and field trips to local seed-producing farms.
 The course schedule is attached.